MildaRuz/project2-reg-form-testing-cypress/README.md

 ## 🚀 Technologies Used

 - React + Vite (is used for registration app)
-- Cypress ( is used for end-to-end testing of the registration form.)
+- Cypress (is used for end-to-end testing of the registration form)
 - Concurrently (is used for running multiply scripts in one command)

 ## 🚀 Getting Started